By: Robert Stammers

 As a long term investor, important life milestones will likely have an impact on portfolio management.
 Emotionally driven questions like ‘What will happen with my assets after I die?’or ‘Should I involve my spouse in investment planning?’ can delay or even derail decision-making.
 A trusted investment advisor will be able to help you work through the immensity of these questions and construct a holistic financial plan that keeps these considerations in mind.

 While market timing is possible, it will take more than a few lucky guesses to make this an effective strategy to pursue.
 Did you know that an investor who was out of the market during the top 10 trading days for the S&P 500 Index from 1993 to 2013 would have achieved a 5.4 per cent annualized return instead of a 9.2 per cent return by staying invested over that same 20-year period?
 This suggests that time spent in the market is more useful that trying to time the market.
 Impromptu reactions to sudden dips in the market can result in potentially missed opportunities as the market recovers, and long-term investors are instead better off making consistent contributions to their portfolios.

 Robert Stammers (CFA)

-is director of investor education for the CFA Institute.
+is the director of investor education at the CFA Institute